Predicting fixed-sample test decisions enables anytime-valid inference: Predictive rejection probability

 \end{definition}

-Intuitively, $Q_n$ is the predictive probability, under the null hypothesis, that the test using critical region $\mathcal{C}$ would reject at sample size $N$, conditional on the data observed so far.
-It is the properties of $(Q_n)$, notably its martingale property, which provides the guarantee for the Type I error (as shown in Section \ref{sec:S3} of this Supplementary Materials).
+Intuitively, $Q_n$ is the predictive probability, under the null hypothesis, that the test using critical region $\mathcal{C}$ would reject at sample size $N$, conditional on the data observed so far and represented by the predicted test statistic.